becgabi/diet-planner/README.md

-# diet-planner
+# meal-planner
-Diet planner aplication with food scanner and nutrition fact
+Meal planner aplication with food scanner and nutrition facts